-8 Therefore.
-In verses 8-11, there are four "therefore"s.
+Therefore.
+In verses 8-11, there are four occurrences of "therefore."
 Each one applies what was just presented, expanding the interpretation step by step to the final verse.

-8 the priesthood hath continued through the lineage of your fathers.
+the priesthood hath continued through the lineage of your fathers.
 The priesthood was lost to man on earth, or else there would have been no need for a restoration.
 This phrase thus has two potential meanings.
-Perhaps it refers to the right of certain families to hold the priesthood, referring to the family of Abraham.19
+Perhaps it refers to the right of certain families to hold the priesthood, referring to the family of Abraham.